 Five contemporary Austrian photographers – Stefanie Moshammer, Thomas Albdorf, Hanna Putz, Klaus Pichler and Daniel Gebhart de Koekkoek – present work responding to the place they call home

 Photo London’s 2018 Pavilion Commission Austria.
 The Art of Discovery features work by five contemporary Austrian photographers.
 The exhibited images, on show at the fair between 17 and 20 May, all respond to Austria differently.
 Together they offer an alternative representation of the country from the perspectives of a group of practitioners living and working there.
-Curated by British Journal of Photography, the Pavilion Commission was made possible with the support of the Austrian National Tourist Office, as part of its initiative Austria.
+Curated by Studio 1854, the Pavilion Commission was made possible with the support of the Austrian National Tourist Office, as part of its initiative Austria.
 The Art of Discovery.

 BJP organised a competition, in collaboration with the Austrian National Tourist Office, giving one photographer the opportunity to travel to Austria on an exclusive commission; images from the resulting body of work are being exhibited as part of the 2018 Pavilion Commission.
 London-based photographer Catherine Hyland was selected as the winner and embarked on a journey across the country to create a series of photographs responding to the people and places she encountered.
 Read the first of two editorials showcasing her project in full here.